-GSIS established an International Program (Master's) in April 2011 aiming to encourage enrollment of outstanding students from countries worldwide.
+GSIS established the master's International Program in April 2011 aiming to encourage enrollment of outstanding students from countries worldwide.
 The International Program is designed to mainly accommodate international students, offering research and education environments (lectures, research supervision, office help, etc.) in English, as well as opportunities for students to familiarize themselves with Japanese culture.
-A wide range of subjects are provided in information science and in such interdisciplinary topics as intellectual property and professional ethics.
+A wide range of subjects are provided in information science and in such interdisciplinary areas as intellectual property and professional ethics.

 Support Program for Improving Graduate School Education

-The Graduate School of Information Science organizes the Educational Program to Promote Creativity and International Competitiveness in Information Science (CICP), which aims at developing research project planning and implementation skills, and increasing communication skills via group work.
-CICP is intended to solicit original research projects that students endeavor to work on in addition to their research activities supervised by professors.
+The Graduate School of Information Science organizes the Educational Program to Promote Creativity and International Competitiveness in Information Science (CICP), which develops research project planning and implementation skills, and increases communication skills via group work.
+CICP focuses on soliciting original research projects that students endeavor to realize in addition to their research activities supervised by professors.
 Students are required to write research proposals and budgets are assigned to accepted proposals based on their evaluation scores.
-Experience in writing research proposals promotes the skills essential in writing comprehensive and persuasive articles, while experience in leading projects helps students organize and lead group-based research.
+Experience in writing research proposals promotes the skills essential to writing comprehensive and persuasive articles, while experience in leading projects helps students organize and lead group-based research.

-Open-minded, active faculty members and diverse laboratory structure
+Open-minded, engaged faculty members and diverse laboratory structure

-- Division of Computer Science, Media Informatics and Applied Informatics
+- Division of Computer Science, Division of Media Informatics, and Division of Applied Informatics

 - Cooperative Laboratory with the Information Initiative Center

 - Collaborative Laboratories in external institutions

 - Choice of research laboratory based on student preference

 - Quarter system with intensive training and varied curriculum, including archived lectures